N3VEM/OpenShack-AutomationWeb/README.md

 OpenShack-AutomationWeb

+This is depracated.
+I have switched the automation over to node-red.
+At some point I'll come back and update all this stuff.

 Part of the larger OpenShack project, this repository is for the code for html/php interface, python scripts for sensor data to be displayed in that interface, etc.